-Today, “Made in the US” is regarded as a sign of quality in markets around the world.
-Your customers will value and appreciate American-made products, provided that you find the right manufacturer.
+Today, “Made in the US” is regarded as a sign of quality for potential customers in markets around the world.
+Your customers will value and appreciate American-made products and goods, provided that you find the right manufacturer.

-Depending on your business’ product line, you might seek out a supplier with the capacity to handle a high volume of orders or offer several lines or related products.
+Depending on your business’ product line, you might seek out a raw materials supplier from a local manufacturer with the capacity to handle a high volume of orders or offer several lines or related products.
 In other cases, you might want a manufacturer of limited edition, hand-crafted or “one-of-a-kind” items.
 In any case, you undoubtedly want the best possible pricing as well.

 There are several leading directories of US manufacturers, including ThomasNet, MFG.com and Maker’s Row.
 Of course, you could also search by using a few well-chosen keywords, such as “US widget manufacturer,” or ask for referrals from your business associates.

 Once you have identified several prospective suppliers, the next step would be taking a good look at their websites.
-Pay particular attention to the products they highlight, as well as any customer testimonials, to see whether their capabilities would be a good match for your needs.
-For instance, if you are a small online retailer, a manufacturer that caters to Fortune 500 companies may not be interested in your business.
+Pay particular attention to the products they highlight, supply chain information, as well as any customer testimonials, to see whether their capabilities would be a good match for your needs.
+Do they offer a warranty?
+Are they a wholesaler or a distributor?
+Are they equipped for mass production or better suited for small business?
+For instance, if you are a small business online retailer, a manufacturer that caters to Fortune 500 companies may not be interested in your business.

-While conducting your search for a US supplier, you should also take time to prepare a request for quotation (RFQ) that outlines your requirements, such as how many products you plan to order, the specifications of those products, delivery times, shipping costs, etc. Sending the same RFP to several potential suppliers is the best way to ensure an “apples to apples” comparison.
+While conducting your search for a US based supplier, you should also take time to prepare a request for quotation (RFQ) that outlines your requirements, such as how many products you plan to order, the specifications of those finished products, the production process, delivery times, shipping costs, inventory, etc. Sending the same RFP to several potential suppliers is the best way to ensure an “apples to apples” comparison.
 You can also track how long it takes each manufacturer to respond to your RFP.

 Once you have received those responses, you can rank them in order of desirability.
 Then, you can begin negotiating and fine-tuning an agreement with the top supplier on your list, knowing that if the payment terms or shipping times become a deal-breaker, you can move on to your next choice.

-Depending on the volume of your orders and factory location, you may also want to visit the manufacturer in person.
+Depending on the volume of your orders and factory location, you may also want to visit the manufacturer in person and observe manufacturing activity.
 Getting a tour of the production and warehousing facilities can give you a better sense of the company and its culture.
-Those face-to-face conversations can also strengthen your connection with the supplier so the new relationship gets off to a great start and “Made in the US” products contribute to your long-term business success.
+Those face-to-face conversations can also strengthen your connection with the supplier, so the new relationship gets off to a great start and “Made in the US” products contribute to your long-term business success.